 · Sustain year-round play for five varsity sports, thanks to a synthetic turf.
 Lines for soccer, field hockey, and men’s and women’s lacrosse are permanently stitched into the field.

-· Increase recreational opportunities for Lynchburg College students, thanks to new field lighting.
+· Increase recreational opportunities for University of Lynchburg students, thanks to new field lighting.
 More than 70 percent of LC students participate in varsity, intramural and club sport activities.

 · Add a 500-seat grandstand, which includes 100 stadium seats, an open-air press pavilion and a plaza.

-The field is named for longtime Lynchburg College soccer coach Bill Shellenberger, who was once touted as “the winningest soccer coach in America,” with 31 consecutive winning seasons.
+The field is named for longtime University of Lynchburg soccer coach Bill Shellenberger, who was once touted as “the winningest soccer coach in America,” with 31 consecutive winning seasons.
 The field was last renovated in the 1990s.
 Coach Shellenberger will attend the dedication.